 For those of you studying at university, this is a perfect opportunity for you to have some downtime.

-With this time off there are plenty of things you can do to spend the free time, one opportunity students may want to take is a part-time job, or maybe even look to gain some work experience.
-This way when you head back to uni you’ve got plenty of spare cash to make the most of your uni experience!
+With this time off there are plenty of things you can do to spend the free time, including a part-time job, or maybe even look to gain some work experience.
+This way when you head back to uni you’ve got plenty of spare cash to make the most of your uni experience.

-If you’re lucky enough to be able to take a trip away, then you should definitely take advantage of this!
-A trip away is a perfect time to relax and reset to go back ready for the final term of the year (or uni altogether!).
-If a trip away is a bit much just for Easter break, then visiting the hometown of the pals you’ve made in uni is a great alternative to going away and still being able to explore.
+If you’re lucky enough to be able to take a trip away, then you should definitely take advantage of this.
+A trip away is a perfect time to relax and reset to go back ready for the final term of the year (or uni altogether).
+If a trip away is a bit much just for your Easter break, then visiting your uni mates is a great alternative to going away and still being able to explore.

 If you need a car on a temporary basis for work or travel for you to enjoy your Easter, then we have the solution for you.

-Veygo’s temporary car insurance is a great way to get about this Easter with the pesky planning of train schedules.
-It allows you to insure your car, your parents, or maybe even a friend’s car so that you only pay for the insurance that you need.
+Veygo’s temporary car insurance is a great way to get about this Easter.
+It allows you to insure your own car or someone else’s so that you only pay for the insurance that you need.

 Trips away

-This Easter there’s a lovely long bank holiday and it’s a great way to utilise your time off.
-Taking a trip away somewhere could be one of the better ideas, it doesn’t have to be a flight away, could be as simple as visiting a hotspot near you.
+Taking a trip away somewhere could be one of the better ideas, it doesn’t have to be a flight away, it could be as simple as visiting a hotspot near you.
 We’ve come up with a list of places that could potentially be a great destination for you to visit this Easter.

 Some great places to visit in the UK this Easter holiday: